phillipclapham/neuroweaver/Spark_Your_Dream_Life.md

 You do it: tweak—“Work rocks” to “I’m a joy spark.”
 Play (hum a pitch), rest, catch wins (a tip?), act (send it).
 Cycle it—each loop sharpens your vibe, each step builds your flow.
 Rule 5 says live it—Play<->Rest primes, Belief fuels, Models guide, Trust rolls, action sustains.
 What tweak and step keep your flow humming?

-**Lab Tip**: Tweak quick—flip “Health flows” to “I’m a wellness spark,” then act.
+**💡 Lab Tip**: Tweak quick—flip “Health flows” to “I’m a wellness spark,” then act.
 Flow’s not a sprint; it’s a dance.

 #### **Step 5 Examples:**